Tsuweiquan/tsuweiquan.github.io/_pages/about.md

 As a techie, my interests lie in infrastructure, networking, and programming, with an aspiration to become a little better everyday, even if it's just a bit.

 Today, I live on this phrase `"Progress beats perfection.
-Stop thinking and start doing`.
+Stop thinking and start doing"`.
 It was derived from this [video](https://youtu.be/og2unLDWNHg?si=gpYeoJew04LC7y6a) but of course, be more than just a tool 🪛.

 In 2024, I realized that I had been overthinking quite a bit, which ultimately killed the ideas that I had.
 Overthinking caused me to make safe decisions and lose out on opportunities.